Part 6 of the Continuous Accounting blog series. You can access the full series here.

 Leveraging technology allows accounting organizations to perform certain activities more real-time, increasing visibility to prevent surprises.
 By analyzing smaller subsets of data on a regular basis, you can identify irregularities in a timely manner, allowing the business to react appropriately and forecasts to be updated when needed.

 “A big win with Continuous Accounting is automating certain areas.
-This means that rather than spending valuable time in the weeds of transactional data, you’re analyzing and reviewing exceptions,” says Molly Boyle, former Senior Manager of Corporate Accounting at Under Armour and now Senior Manager of Solutions Marketing at BlackLine.
+This means that rather than spending valuable time in the weeds of transactional data, you’re analyzing and reviewing exceptions,” says Molly Boyle, Director of Solutions Marketing at BlackLine.

 Accounting in real time isn’t possible without the technology that can drive automation and visibility.
 When the manual processes are automated, your accounting team is freed to focus their time on reporting and analyzing data to identify trends or adjustments.